 - 1/4 Cup Powdered Sugar

-- Mix the flour, sugar, and salt.
+- In a medium bowl, mix the flour, sugar, and salt.
 Set aside.
 Slice 4 tbsp of the cold butter into the flour mixture.
 Mix with your hands until crumbly.

 - Activate the yeast - add the yeast to the warm milk and gently stir.
 Let it sit for about 10 minutes.
 The mix should be frothy when activated.

 - Using a mixer with a dough hook (or your hands), mix the activated yeast and vanilla extract into the flour.
 Mix the dough until it forms into a ball, about 5-7 minutes.
 It should be sticky and tacky.